mnishiguchi/blog/_pages/about.md

 When I was itching to create a larger scale web application, I came across this web developing tutorial, [Ruby on Rails Tutorial by Michael Hartl](https://www.railstutorial.org/).
 It taught me how to build web applications as well as Unix command-line and other development tools.
 Ever since I am passionate about improving web application development skills.
 By following Rails philosophy and conventions, I was able to absorb key elements of web development rapidly.
 I managed to built a web service, [Moving Estimator (Web)](https://moving-estimator.herokuapp.com/).

-Now I am ambitious to expand my field of expertise towards web components using AngularJS and ReactJS.
+Now I am ambitious to expand my field of expertise towards modern web applications using Angular and React.